sjsrey/ors/ors_address.md

 The model has gained much momentum; as of 2011 estimates are that some 50\% of all scientific papers published are in some form of open access [@Van-Noorden:2013aa].
 The leading regional science journals have all adopted some form of open access, although there is variation in the fees charged to the authors: Annals of Regional Science (\$3000), International Regional Science Review (\$1500), Journal of Regional Science (\$3000), Papers in Regional Science (\$3000), Regional Science and Urban Economics (\$1800).

-Three general forces have been responsible for open access coming into being.
+Given its rise in popularity, it is important to examine the general forces behind open access.
 First, and most prominently, is the widespread disenchantment by the academic community with the traditional commercial publishing model.
 This is reflected in such documents as *The Cost of Knowledge*, signed by some 14,000 scientists